rosmed/rosmed.github.io/embc2026/tutorial_part2.md

 ---
 layout: page
-title: Tutorial Part 2 - EMBC2026
+title: Follow-along; Robot registration to the patient / phantom
 permalink: /embc2026/tutorial_part2.html
 ---

-# Tutorial Part 2: TBD Title
+# Tutorial Part 2: Robot registration to the patient / phantom

 ## Overview

-TBD - overview of this part of the tutorial.
+In this portion of the tutorial, participants will learn how to register a robot to a phantom of patient anatomy.

 ## Step 1: TBD